 The Funds pay an annual advisory fee based upon a percentage of average daily net assets.
-For the fiscal period ended June 30, 2018, the annual advisory fees paid to the Adviser were as follows:
+For the fiscal year ended June 30, 2020, the actual advisory fees paid to the Adviser as a percentage of average net assets were as follows:

-Large Cap Equity Fund 0.65%
+Large Cap Equity Fund 0.55% Ultrashort Financing Fund 0.14%

-Ultra Short Mortgage Fund 0.29%

-Ultrashort Financing Fund 0.00%

-^{} The Adviser voluntarily waived a portion of the advisory fees with respect to the Ultra Short Mortgage Fund.
-Without such waivers, the fee would have been 0.45%.
-The Adviser is not contractually obligated to waive any additional fees.
+^{} Effective December 1, 2018, with respect to the Large Cap Equity Fund, the Adviser agreed to begin voluntarily waiving a portion of its advisory fee in an amount of 0.10% of the average daily net assets of the Fund.
+Without such waivers, the fee would have been 0.65%.
+The Adviser is not contractually obligated to waive such fees and the voluntary waiver may be terminated at any time by the Adviser.